Coaching is one of the most popular forms of teaching and learning experience nowadays.

 Coaching style is vital for many reasons, some of which are:

 - Certain styles can be suitable for one and unsuitable for another.
 For some people democratic style works the best; for others, the autocratic.
-You have to master a few different styles in order to be able to provide the most efficient solution for the client.
+You have to master a few different techniques to provide the most efficient solution for the client.

 - The style or styles that you choose as a coach should be mastered by you and also make you feel comfortable.
-If you choose a style that is completely not relatable, it can lead to drained energy and overwhelming.
+Choosing a style that is entirely not relatable can lead to drained energy and overwhelming.

-The main five and other six coaching styles with examples
+The main 5 and other 6 coaching styles with examples

 There are five main and six other coaching styles that professional coaches use.
 Throughout this article, we will take a detailed look at each style and identify its benefits or potential drawbacks of those.
 However, no matter which one you will choose, make sure that:

 - It suits your model.

 - It suits the client’s wants and expectations and will guide them into taking real action.

 Democratic coaching is the most “free” way of coaching.
 With this style of coaching, the coachee has maximal freedom and accountability for the final results.
 The coach is there to track the progress and somehow contribute to and motivate the client for further action.
 Or assist them in finding the best way to achieve something they desire.

 Imagine a person comes to you without even specific goals in mind, and they do not have a shortage of time.
 This is one of the best styles to implement for this case.
 You can come up with a list of new goals using SMART or other goal-creation techniques and further work on achieving these together.

 A democratic coaching session can change the client’s approach to life and mindset.
 It will also benefit you as a coach.
 As clients are more “free,” they become better problem-solvers, which leads to more effective outcomes and customer satisfaction.